RunOpenCode/phplib/docs/source/components/dataset/concepts.rst

    Stream::create(/* ... */)
        ->map(/* ... */)
-       ->batch(/* ... */)
+       ->tap(/* ... */)
        ->takeUntil(/* ... */)
        ->finally(/* ... */);

 .. _pipe operator: https://wiki.php.net/rfc/pipe-operator-v3

-Having in mind PHP 8.5, library provides a functions as well to support functional approach using `pipe operator`_:
+With PHP 8.5 in mind, the library also provides functions to support a functional approach using the `pipe operator`_.

 .. code-block:: php
    :linenos: